pelya/xrick-kaios/README.md

 Call sys_fs_sync() after writing any files, to push data to filesystem database.
 Then check for sys_fs_sync_get_done() to return 1 when FS sync is finished.

-To debug your code on the device, compile the app like this:

-env DEBUG=1 ./build.sh
+To prevent the screen from sleeping, call sys_take_wake_lock(), and call sys_free_wake_lock() to enable sleep.

+The app must mute any music or audio when the phone lid is closed or when the screen is dimmed.
+The app will receive SDL_WINDOWEVENT notifications from SDL.
+Whenever the app receives events

+    if (event.type == SDL_WINDOWEVENT && (
+        event.window.event == SDL_WINDOWEVENT_FOCUS_LOST ||
+        event.window.event == SDL_WINDOWEVENT_HIDDEN))

+it must mute the audio using SDL_PauseAudio(1) call.
+The app can unmute the audio only after receiving both events SDL_WINDOWEVENT_SHOWN and SDL_WINDOWEVENT_FOCUS_GAINED.

-then you can use printf() in the code to write debug messages to text area on screen
+To debug your code on the device, compile the app using the script build-debug.sh, then you can use printf() in the code to write debug messages to the text area on the screen

-KaiOS Store manually tests each app submission, and checks that it does not crash on phones with 256 Mb RAM.
+KaiStore manually tests each app submission, and checks that it does not crash on phones with 256 Mb RAM.
 You can monitor your app memory usage by using 'top' command and watching RSS memory usage:

     adb shell top -m 5 -s rss

 QA testing may take from 2 days up to 3 weeks, if there are many other apps to test.

-Maximum size of application.zip for uploading to KaiOS Store is 6 Mb.
+Maximum size of application.zip for uploading to KaiOS Store is currently 20 Mb, and QA will complain if it's bigger than 6 Mb.

 The store does accept games in landscape mode.
 Device screen is 320x240 pixels, and SDL will stretch smaller video output to fullscreen.